-Counsel must promptly notify the Clerk of any change of address, including e-mail address irrespective of any changes noted on a pleading or other document.
+ii) Duty of Counsel to Notify the Clerk of Any Change in Address.
+Counsel must promptly notify the Clerk of any change of address, including e-mail address, irrespective of any changes noted on a pleading or other document.
 This obligation is continuing and if counsel fails to comply, the Court may enter an order dismissing any affirmative claims for relief and may enter a default judgment.

-Pro seSelf-represented litigants must file with the Clerk in every case which they have pending a statement of their current address where case-related papers may be served.
-If a pro se plaintiff resides outside of the District, the party shall keep on file with the Clerk an address within the District where notices can be served.
-These obligations are continuing, and if any pro se litigant fails to comply with them, the Court may enter an order dismissing any affirmative claims for relief filed by that party and may enter a default judgment on any claims asserted against that party.
+iii) Duty of Self-Represented Litigants to Keep Current Address on File.
+Selfrepresented litigants must file with the Clerk in every case which they have pending a statement of their current address where case-related papers may be served.
 This obligation is continuing, and if any self-represented litigant fails to comply, the Court may enter an order dismissing any affirmative claims for relief filed by that party and may enter a default judgment on any claims asserted against that party.

-c.
-Proof of Service
+c) Proof of Service

-Except as provided for in Rules 112.1 and 112.2, Aall Court documents other than the original complaint must bear a sign certificate signed by counsel stating that the service required by Fed.
+Except as provided for in Rules 112.1 and 112.2, all $\underbrace{\mathsf{C}{\mathbf{C}}}$ ourt documents other than the original complaint must bear a signed certificate signed by counsel stating that the service required by Fed.
 R. Civ.
 P. 5(a) has been made.
 If a document is filed electronically, the notice of electronic filing constitutes a certificate of service as to all parties to whom electronic notice is sent.

-d.
-Electronic Transmission
+d) Electronic Transmission